stpierre/crashes/results.rst

 * Some accident reports are not available online.
 * Some accident reports, particularly older ones, are handwritten and thus were not automatically parseable.
+* Accident reports are not written for bicycle-bicycle or bicycle-pedestrian crashes.

 Location
 --------